dask/distributed/docs/source/diagnosing-performance.rst

 Often when benchmarking and/or profiling, users may want to record a particular computation or even a full workflow.
-Dask can save the bokeh dashboards as static HTML plots including the task stream, worker profiles, bandwidths, etc. This is done wrapping a computation with the ``performance_report`` context manager:
+Dask can save the bokeh dashboards as static HTML plots including the task stream, worker profiles, bandwidths, etc. This is done wrapping a computation with the :class:`distributed.performance_report` context manager:

 .. code-block:: python